Bayes’ rule

 We also know that for the biased coin,

-The probability of getting 2 HEADS in 3 flips follows a binomial distribution, thus
+More generally, the probability of getting k HEADS in n flips follows a binomial distribution:

 To calculate {P(d)}, we need to consider both the case where the coin is biased and the case where the coin is fair.